 Since the transformed magnitude in one band depends on the result in another, the equations become interdependent and cannot be solved directly.
 To overcome this, an iterative approach is applied.
 After a few iterations, the values converge to stable, internally consistent solutions.
 This method is simple, reliable, and recommended in the AAVSO CCD Photometry Guide and Transform Applier documentation.

-The software package can be downloaded here.
+The Python scripts created with the help of ChatGPT can be downloaded here.
 Last update: 11 Sep 2025